jdheywood/sqlalchemy-orm-and-migrations-demo/README.md

 TODO
 ```

-You should see the new table ready for use, inspect either via psql in the VM or using your SQL client of choice (PSequel is a simple to use free tool)
+You should see the new table ready for use, inspect either via psql in the VM or using your SQL client of choice (PSequel is a simple to use free tool).

 Remove your table by migrating downwards one step in the version history